 Please decide beforehand whether you are comfortable having a professional handle your entire personal investment portfolio or prefer to stay more hands-on and work with an online advisor.

 Dollar-cost averaging is a common and powerful personal investment method that requires an investor to take a fixed amount of money at regular intervals and put it into a particular investment over a long period.
 This can help you get into the habit of saving and investing on a smaller scale.

 6. Rebalance your portfolio occasionally.

 This strategy restores your portfolio and gives you an asset allocation mix.
-Rebalancing at least twice a year will guarantee that your portfolio does not overly favor certain asset categories over others, which, in turn, will help keep your investments aligned with your business goals and model.
+Rebalancing at least twice a year will guarantee that your portfolio does not overly favor specific asset categories over others, which, in turn, will help keep your investments aligned with your business goals and model.

 7. Minimize taxes with your investments.

 Don’t leave money on the table.
 Start considering your options and hop on the road to building personal wealth.
-By following these personal investment strategies for small business owners, you can make wise money decisions and achieve your financial dreams.
+By following these unique investment strategies for small business owners, you can make wise money decisions and achieve your financial dreams.

 If you would like to learn more about personal investment strategies for small business owners, you can schedule a complimentary one-hour coaching session with me, Coach Dave.
 Please fill out my contact form to get started.

 - Guidance for Leaders when Dealing with Marijuana in the Workplace - February 29, 2024